 Seed Starting Techniques

-Below are the three major ways of starting seeds in Aquaponics.
+Below are the three major ways of starting seeds in aquaponics.

 1. Direct Sowing

-Spread the seeds out evenly, push them down under the top dry layer of your growing media, and then wait for it to germinate naturally.
+Spread the seeds out evenly, push them down under the top dry layer of your growing media, and then wait for them to germinate naturally.
 This method works well for leafy greens and herbs like lettuce and chard.
 However, some seeds germinate better than others under these conditions, so you need to sow many seeds expecting not all of them will germinate.

 The advantage of the direct sowing method is that you need not transplant your plants to your grow bed, eliminating the possibility of damaging the plants' roots.